• Proposed

 Habitat and Ecology

-This species has been observed to occur on a patch of grass in Neutral Bay, Sidney, especially after heavy rains after the Imperata arundinacea grass has been burnt.
-It has been found attached in small gregarious masses to the bases of the stems near the ground (Transactions and proceedings of the Royal Society of South Australia 1919).
+This species has been observed to occur on a patch of grass in Neutral Bay, Sidney, especially after heavy rains after the grass has been burnt.
+It has been found attached in small gregarious masses to the bases of the stems near the ground (Cleeland and Cheel 1919).
 This species is therefore thought to occupy subtropical or temperate grassland.

 Threats

-As this species is thought to exist at Neutral Bay, Sidney, any remaining wild populations are likely to be threatened by human disturbance, including for urban development and for recreation.
+As this species is thought to exist at Neutral Bay, Sydney, any remaining wild subpopulations are likely to be threatened by human disturbance, including for urban development and for recreation.

 Conservation Actions